 Real-time Inventory Management

 Oftentimes, due to high or uncertain order volumes, retailers and e-commerce brands find it difficult to keep the right inventory levels in stores.
 Shortage of in-store inventory can lead to a delivery promise going unmet.
-Storekeepers cannot simply carry on with guessworks to replenish stocks for their stores, especially when offering a BOPIS service.
+Storekeepers cannot simply carry on replenishing stocks with guesswork, especially when offering a BOPIS service.